 In a single dose pharmacokinetic study of LIALDA, 4.8 g was administered in the fasted state to 71 healthy male and female volunteers (28 young (18-35yrs); 28 elderly (65-75yrs); 15 elderly ( > 75yrs)).
 Increased age resulted in increased systemic exposure (approximately 2-fold in Cmax), to mesalamine and its metabolite N-acetyl-5-aminosalicylic acid.
 Increased age resulted in a slower apparent elimination of mesalamine, though there was high between-subject variability.
 Systemic exposures in individual subjects were inversely correlated with renal function as assessed by estimated creatinine clearance.

-Following Single Dose Administration of LIALDA 4.8 g under Fasting Conditions
+Single Dose Administration of LIALDA 4.8 g under Fasting Conditions to Young

 |Parameter of 5-ASA||Young Subjects (18-35 yrs)